-If you want really deep, power-house, sports-oriented massage, you’ll get better treatment from another therapist.
+If you want really deep, power-house, sports-oriented massage, you may prefer the style of another therapist.
+I do not believe deep tissue needs to hurt.
+I work layer by layer, working with the tissue to provide a relaxing massage.
 I typically do not work late hours, I take Thursdays off and I only work an occasional Saturday or Sunday, so my hours may not fit your needs.

 It’s really important to me that you get a massage experience that’s right for you.
 I don’t want you wasting time or money.
 I share an office with and network with several very talented therapists and would be happy to offer you suggestions for a better fit.